Yasouimo/Coding-Challenge-Data-Engineer-application-by-Yahya-Bellmir/Task 4/Task4.md

 ## Conclusion

 The implementation successfully provides a clear picture of user behavior patterns in the e-commerce platform.
-The system's ability to categorize and analyze events offers valuable insights for understanding user journey and improving conversion rates.
+By leveraging TinyLlama via Ollama for event categorization, combined with keyword-based rules, the system offers robust, explainable, and scalable analytics for understanding the user journey and improving conversion rates.

 ### Future Enhancements
 1. Advanced pattern recognition